OthersideAI/self-operating-computer/README.md

 ### Multimodal Models  `-m`
 An additional model is now compatible with the Self Operating Computer Framework.
 Try Google's `gemini-pro-vision` by following the instructions below.

-**Add your Google AI Studio API key to your new .env file.** If you don't have one, you can obtain a key [here](https://makersuite.google.com/app/apikey) after setting up your Google AI Studio account.
-You may also need [Authorize credentials for a desktop application](https://ai.google.dev/palm_docs/oauth_quickstart).
+**Add your Google AI Studio API key to your .env file.** If you don't have one, you can obtain a key [here](https://makersuite.google.com/app/apikey) after setting up your Google AI Studio account.
+You may also need [authorize credentials for a desktop application](https://ai.google.dev/palm_docs/oauth_quickstart).
 It took me a bit of time to get it working, if anyone knows a simpler way, please make a PR:
 ```
 GOOGLE_API_KEY='your-key-here'
 ```